ttab/elephant-repository/README.md

 Executable entrypoints in cmd/docformat and cmd/repository.

+Revisor is documented separately in the [revisor package](revisor/README.md).

 TODO: UI is in a broken state at the moment, prioritised getting Postgres store right.

 ## Preparing the environment